0xPolygonID/tutorials/mkdocs/docs/issuer/issuer-overview.md

 Using Polygon ID an Issuer can issue Credentials to their users (or friends!).

-Alternatively, you can quickly try out how the Credential Issuance experience using the [Demo Issuer](./demo-issuer.md).
+Alternatively, you can quickly try out the Credential Issuance experience using the [Demo Issuer](./demo-issuer.md).